mlc-mlapis/docs/src/documentation/environment-variables/how-to-access.md

 ### Creating user defined variables

-Environment variables are managed inside `Service Variables` panel.
-Content of the environment variables could be either a reference to variable defined on the same service, or even on a different service inside the same project.
-Resulting environment variable will be translated from the reference.
-Using example defined above if we define value of the service environment variable `${mariadb_connectionString}` resulting environment variable value would be translated to the `connectionString` value defined on the `mariadb` service.
+Environment variables can be managed inside the `Service Variables` panel.
+The content of the environment variables could be either a reference to a variable defined on the same service or to a variable defined on a different service inside the same project.
+The resulting environment variable will be translated from the reference.
+Using the example defined above, if we define the value of the service environment variable `${mariadb_connectionString}`, the resulting environment variable value would be translated to the `connectionString` value defined on the `mariadb` service.

-Environment variable name should match regular expression  below.
+The environment variable name should match the regular expression  below.

 ```
 [a-zA-Z_]+[a-zA-Z0-9_]*
 ```

-Content of the environment variable should consist of ASCII characters only without new line at the end.
+The content of the environment variable should consist of ASCII characters only without a new line at the end.